tensorflow/tfjs-core/docs/tutorials/intro.md

  * Train the model.
  */
 function train(data, batchSize, numEpochs) {
   // Call trainstep in a loop.
-Use requestAnimationFrame to
+Use await dl.nextFrame() to avoid stalling
-  // avoid stalling the browser.
+  // the browser.
-}
 ```

 ## Backends